My Mount Dora Road Trip

 Attend a Festival

 If it were any other year, we would have a mile-long list of festivals to share.
 After all, Mount Dora is known as the Festival City.
-Sadly, many of the 2020 festivals have been cancelled or rescheduled due to COVID.

 There are also several other events still happening, including the Mount Dora Half Marathon and Renninger’s Antique Extravaganza.
 For a full list of upcoming Mount Dora Festivals, click here.
 But please check back often to make sure that all systems go!